mailpile/Mailpile/README.md

 **WARNING:**  Mailpile is still experimental and isn't actually very useful yet.
-It'll tell you that you have mail matching a given search and let you sort it, browse threads and read messages... but it still won't help you communicate, as there is no way to compose new messages.
+It'll tell you that you have mail matching a given search and let you sort it, browse threads and read messages... but the user interface and message composing/sending functionality is still very immature.
 If you just want a useful tool aren't interested in hacking on the code, you should probably check back later or [follow @HerraBRE on Twitter](https://twitter.com/HerraBRE) and watch for updates.